korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/Course13_RandomAccessFileChallenge/README.md

 using the `employees.dat` file as the first argument.
 The second argument is the mode.
 Here I just want to read data, so I'll pass the literal _r_ to that.
-I'll catch any _IOException_, that might occur, during file operations.
+I'll catch any _IOException_, that might occur during file operations.
 I'll print the stack trace if an exception occurs.
 Inside the _try_ block, I'll start by reading the first 4 bytes, which is the integer that has the record count in it.